 The patent application process, also known as patent prosecution, is expensive and time consuming, and we and any future licensors and licensees may not be able to prepare, file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 It is also possible that we or any future licensors or licensees, will fail to identify patentable aspects of inventions made in the course of development and commercialization activities before it is too late to obtain patent protection on them.
 Moreover, in some circumstances, we may not have the right to control the preparation, filing and prosecution of patent applications, or to maintain the patents, covering technology that we license from or license to third parties and are therefore reliant on our licensors or licensees.
 Therefore, these and any of our patents and applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
 Defects of form in the preparation or filing of our patents or patent applications may exist, or may arise in the future, for example, with respect to proper priority claims, inventorship, and the like, although we are unaware of any such defects that we believe are of material importance.
-If we or any future licensors or licensees, fail to establish, maintain or protect such patents and other intellectual property rights, such rights may be reduced or eliminated.
-If any future licensors or licensees, are not fully cooperative or disagree with us as to the prosecution of prosecution of our patents or patent rights, such patents or applications may be invalid and unenforceable.
+If we or any future licensors or licensees, are not fully cooperative or disagree with us as to the prosecution, maintenance or enforcement of any patent rights, such patent rights could be compromised.
+If there are material defects in the form, preparation or prosecution of our patents or patent applications may be invalid and unenforceable.
 Any of these outcomes could impair our ability to prevent competition from third parties, which may have an adverse impact on our business.

 The strength of patent rights involves complex legal and scientific questions and can be uncertain.
 This uncertainty includes changes to the patent laws through either legislative action to change statutory patent law or court action that may reinterpret existing law or rules in ways affecting the scope or validity of issued patents.
 The patent applications that we own may fail to result in issued patents in the United States or foreign countries with claims that cover our products or services.
 Even if patents do successfully issue from the patent applications that we own, third parties may challenge the validity, enforceability or scope of such patents, which may result in such patents being narrowed, invalidated or held unenforceable.
-Any successful challenge to our patents could deprive us of exclusive rights necessary for the successful commercialization of our products and services, or prevent others from designing around our claims.
+Any successful challenge to our patents could deprive us of exclusive rights necessary for the successful commercialization of our products and services.
+Furthermore, even if they are unchallenged, our patents may not adequately protect our products and services, provide exclusivity for our products and services, or prevent others from designing around our claims.
 If the breadth or strength of protection provided by the patents we hold or pursue with respect to our products and services is challenged, it could dissuade companies from collaborating with us to develop, or threaten our ability to commercialize, our products and services.